 4. Shorten Nursing Sessions.

 If your child is upset when the nursing session ends before they’d like it to, offer them the substitute you have identified.

-5. Drop Nursing Sessions One By One.
+5. Drop Nursing Sessions One by One.

 If your child fusses and asks to breastfeed at a time when you’ve already dropped that nursing session, offer them the substitute.

-- Make a commitment to the process.
+- Commit to the process.

 - Talk to your toddler about the changes.